-- Allegations that a Student Organization has engaged in Prohibited Conduct may be resolved pursuant to one of four available processes: - 1.
-Prescribed Resolution (Tier 1) pursuant to Section 6-504; - 2.
-Partnership Process Resolution (Tier 2) pursuant to Section 6-506: - 3.
-University Investigation and Adjudication (Tier 3) pursuant to Section 6-507; - 4.
-A Mutual Resolution Agreement pursuant to Section 6-5011. - b.
+Allegations that a Student Organization has engaged in Prohibited Conduct may be resolved pursuant to one of four available processes:

+- 1. Prescribed Resolution (Tier 1) pursuant to Section 6-504; - 2.
+Partnership Process Resolution (Tier 2) pursuant to Section 6-506; - 3.
+University Investigation (Tier 3) pursuant to Section 6-507; - 4.
+A Mutual Resolution Agreement pursuant to Section 6-509. - b.
 The University will develop, publish and regularly update a Violation Rubric to use in determining which resolution option may be available to a Student Organization to resolve allegations that it engaged in Prohibited Conduct.
-The Violation Rubric provides a recommendation for an appropriate resolution option that is based on the following criteria:

-- 1. the severity of the alleged violations - 2. the allegation of physical, sexual or other forms of violence - 3. the risk of harm to other persons - 4. the conduct history of the Student Organization - 5. current status of the Student Organization; and - 6. other relevant factors. - c.
+The Violation Rubric provides a recommendation for an appropriate resolution option that is based on the following criteria: - 1. the severity of the alleged violations - 2. the allegation of physical, sexual or other forms of violence - 3. the risk of harm to other persons - 4. the conduct history of the Student Organization - 5. current status of the Student Organization; and - 6. other relevant factors. - c.
 Upon notice of a potential violation, the Dean of Students will use the Violation Rubric to assess the allegations and determine which resolution options may be made available to address the allegations of Prohibited Conduct.
 The recommendation provided by the Violation Rubric is not binding upon the Dean of Students, and the Dean of Students reserves the right, at any time during the resolution process, to require the allegations of Prohibited Conduct be resolved through a higher tier resolution process.
-The Student Organization may, in all cases, elect to resolve the allegations through a University Investigation and Adjudication. - d.
+The Student Organization may, in all cases, elect to resolve the allegations through a University Investigation. - d.
 At any time, the University may offer to the organization the opportunity to resolve the matter through a Mutual Resolution Agreement as outlined in Sec.
-6-511. - e.
+6-509. - e.
 A Preliminary Conference will be used when the Partnership Process Resolution or University Investigation options are utilized.
-The Dean of Students may, at any time, determine that a case should be moved from a lower tier resolution process to a University Investigation.